xamantra/momentum/docs/time-travel.md

 ```
 #### Notes
   - When you call `backward()` or `forward()`, both these options will react to it and rebuild the text fields appropriately.
-  - The second option is kinda long and it's not actually easy to handle for multiple text fields.
+  - The second option is kinda long and it's not easy to handle for multiple text fields.
 So you can forget about it :)
-  - These long setup is for text fields only really, with the other widget types they can work out of the box with `MomentumBuilder` alone without those special parameters.
+  - These long setup above is for text fields only really, with the other widget types they can work out of the box with `MomentumBuilder` alone without those special parameters.
   - If a certain widget doesn't work, try using flutter's `Key`.